leleith/r-d-software-engineer-test/README.md

 # Section 3: AWS and Containerization

+### Question 1
+I would develop the Python code and then put inside a Lambda, the main lambda function is usually called lambda_handler (in this case, the function must return a JSON-like text).
+For the dependencies, I can create a `requirements.txt` inside the project folder.
+Then I build a zip file, based on a virtual enviroment folder (where I installed the dependencies and contains the lambda function file).
+After that, I push the package to AWS and set the json file for the API Gateway.
+All the process can be made inside the AWS console or using AWS CLI.

 ### Question 2
 To run the python app (with numpy and pandas - numpy already comes with pandas):